status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 ```

 !!! note
-    The [light client protocol](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/light-client/sync-protocol.md) depends on consensus layer (CL) implementations to serve additional data.
+    The [light client protocol](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/light-client/sync-protocol.md) depends on consensus layer (CL) full nodes to serve additional data.
 As this is a new protocol, not all implementations are supporting it yet.
 Therefore, it may take several minutes to discover supporting peers, during which no log messages may be produced.

 ### Geth